 3. Detailed Structural Cleaning

-Once detailed cleaning has been completed, drying the building structure (if required) is to occur by using mechanical drying methods such as introduction of air movers, heat drying and dehumidification.
+Once detailed cleaning has been completed, drying the building structure (if required) is to occur by using mechanical drying methods such as introduction of air movers and dehumidifiers.

 Tests are conducted in order to receive clearance tests for E-coli, bacteria and mould to ensure the property has been returned to normal ecology.